Stability conditions in families: Setup, notation, and some terminology

 \subsection{Main Setup}

-The main results in this paper work in the following setup: \begin{itemize} \item $S$ is a noetherian \emph{Nagata scheme} which is quasi-projective over a noetherian affine scheme (for the existence of good moduli spaces, we need $S$ to have characteristic $0$); \item if $S$ is also integral, regular, and one-dimensional, we call it a \emph{Dedekind scheme}, and often write $C$ instead of $S$; \item $X$ is a noetherian scheme of finite Krull dimension; \item $g\colon X \to S$ is a flat projective morphism (in our constructions of stability conditions we further assume $g$ to be smooth); \item $\cD\subset\Db(X)$ is an $S$-linear strong semiorthogonal component of finite cohomological amplitude (see Definitions~\ref{def-strong-sod} and \ref{def:finitecohamplitude}). \end{itemize}
+The main results in this paper work in the following setup: \begin{itemize} \item $S$ is a noetherian \emph{Nagata scheme} which is quasi-projective over a noetherian affine scheme (for the existence of good moduli spaces, we need $S$ to have characteristic $0$); \item if $S$ is also integral, regular, and one-dimensional, we call it a \emph{Dedekind scheme}, and often write $C$ instead of $S$; \item $X$ is a noetherian scheme of finite Krull dimension; \item $g\colon X \to S$ is a flat projective morphism (the notion of projective morphism we use is the one in \citestacks{01W8}); in our constructions of stability conditions we further assume $g$ to be smooth; \item $\cD\subset\Db(X)$ is an $S$-linear strong semiorthogonal component of finite cohomological amplitude (see Definitions~\ref{def-strong-sod} and \ref{def:finitecohamplitude}). \end{itemize}

 We assume $S$ to be Nagata since in Parts~\ref{part:ModuliSpaces} and \ref{part:higher-dimensional-bases} we need the valuative criterion for relative moduli spaces of stable objects, or for Quot spaces.
 However, we will only consider DVRs that are essentially of finite type over $S$; this is sufficient to deduce universal closedness or properness if $S$ is locally given by a Nagata ring, see Section~\ref{subsection-nagata}.
 We refer to \citestacks{032E} for the definition of Nagata rings.
 It is preserved by morphisms essentially of finite type, and it is implied by being excellent \citestacks{07QV}.
 Examples include localizations of finite type ring extensions of a field, of $\Z$, or more generally of a Dedekind domain with generic point of characteristic zero.